Will Dr. Oz Push Medicare Advantage Plans Now That He's Confirmed?

 Profit and prosper with the best of expert advice - straight to your e-mail.

-Still, there’s a strong chance Oz will be confirmed as head of CMS.
-Although there remains some question about how RFK Jr. may change Medicare and your retirement, Oz has been much more vocal about how to lead the CMS.
-This is particularly important given that the trust that funds Medicare is slated to be depleted by 2036.
+Although there remains some question about how RFK Jr. might change Medicare and your retirement, Oz has been much more vocal about how to lead the CMS.
+This is particularly important given that the trust that funds Medicare could be depleted by 2036.
 Oz will likely try to steer retirees and older Americans toward one specific type of Medicare coverage.

 Medicare Advantage plans

 As of 2024, roughly 32.8 million people were enrolled in a Medicare Advantage plan.
 That accounts for 54% of the Medicare-eligible population.
-However, if confirmed as the head of CMS, Oz will likely try to increase these numbers.
+Now that he's confirmed, Oz will likely try to increase these numbers.

-Oz proposed funding such a program with "an affordable 20% payroll tax" to be split evenly among employees and their employers, similar to how FICA taxes are paid today.
+Oz proposed funding such a program with "an affordable 20% payroll tax" to be split evenly among employees and their employers, similar to how Federal Insurance Contributions Act (FICA) taxes are paid today.
 He also argued that a shift toward Medicare Advantage for All would save taxpayers money.

 Whether the program would realize those savings is not settled.
 A 2023 report by the Physicians for a National Health Program found that Medicare Advantage overcharges taxpayers by anywhere from $88 billion to $140 billion per year.

-Even if Medicare Advantage for All doesn’t take off, it’s likely that if confirmed to run CMS, Oz will, at the very least, try to expand Medicare Advantage enrollment.
+Even if Medicare Advantage for All doesn’t take off, it’s likely Oz will, at the very least, try to expand Medicare Advantage enrollment.
 Whether that includes improvements to these plans, however, is yet to be determined.

 Medicare Advantage plans have their flaws